Publications

 Contemporary Canadian Issues is a partnership between the Bill Graham Centre for Contemporary International history and Dundurn Press to bring together the latest scholarship, from inside and outside academe, on current issues of concern to an informed Canadian general readership.

-Edited by Jack Cunningham and William Maley
+Edited by Jack Cunningham and John Meehan

 About the Book